What’s in the Bag

 Taking Time, published by the National Cancer Institute, discusses the many emotions that come with having cancer, how it can affect relationships, and how to communicate with others in your life.

 Heal Well, from the American Institute for Cancer Research, provides information on nutrition and cancer.
 The content includes common questions people ask about diet, nutrition, and physical activity during and after cancer treatment and offers suggestions for common cancer or treatment-related symptom management.

 Caring for the Caregiver, from the National Cancer Institute, provides ways friends, family members, and caretakers can take care of themselves while caring for someone with cancer.

 Making the most of your Bag It Bag

-These forms are included in each guidebook, along with tabbed sections with helpful tips.
+These forms are included in My Companion Guidebook, along with tabbed sections with helpful tips.